seahorce-scidac/REMORA/Docs/sphinx_doc/Verification.rst

 Verification
 ============

 The following test are used to verify the correct behavior of REMORA.
-Every problem below has a script ``test.sh``
+Each problem below has a subdirectory in ``Exec``, which contains a sample ``inputs`` file and a ``README``, the contents of which are reproduced below:

 .. _advection:

 Advection
 ---------

-The ``Advection`` problem tests scalar advection on a doubly-periodic domain with flat bathymetry.
+.. include:: ../../Exec/Advection/README

 .. _channeltest: